datamesse/blog/_posts/2021-03-28-fictional-support-ticket-dataset.markdown

 In my post from [last month](https://datamesse.github.io/blog/2021/02/27/support-ticket-update-times-dataset-generator-in-excel.html), I created an Excel file that randomly generated support ticket update information (e.g. when a end-user opens a ticket, when an agent first replies to the end-user, and the back and forth until the ticket becomes solved).
 The columns used in the dataset are meant to be similar to those seen in Zendesk Explore and other CRMs that provide reporting on such ticket updates.

-I noticed my random generator did not provide realistic fluctuations in the conversation lengths between customer support agents and users, so I spent the better part of this past month reworking the generator to give more variety across the agent statistics.
+I noticed my random generator did not provide realistic fluctuations in the conversation lengths between customer support agents and users, so I spent the better part of March 2021 reworking the generator to give more variety across the agent statistics.
 It also didn't account for the ticket IDs being in a realistic sequence, which needs to be amended after extracting the data from the generator.
+Also, the generator is limiited in providing "follow-the-sun" support update records, so I spend ome time in April 2021 manually editing records to provide this in the sample dataset.

 **Disclaimer**